Subscribe to our blog to get articles delivered directly to your inbox

 Finding the best places to keep your orchid isn’t as hard as you think.
 Although they're tropical plants, orchids grow in many different environments.
 They’re sophisticated and beautiful on the outside, but on the inside, they are strong adaptable plants.
 But although they’re tough, they’re not invincible.

 Where you set your plant can mean the difference between it thriving and withering.
 Lighting changes from season to season, so the best places to keep your orchids when there's ample sunlight may be different compared to when there's less light outside.
-Here are the best places to keep your orchid this spring:

-1. Living Room
+1. Orchids in Your Living Room

-Orchids thrive in the sunshine, and the living room tends to get the most sunlight in your home.
+Orchids thrive in the sunshine, and most times the living room tends to get the most sunlight in your home.
 Indirect sunlight is best.
 So, one of the best places to keep your orchid is near a north- or east-facing window.
 If your living room has west-facing windows, it’s best to place it farther away from the window on a table or shelf.

 If you prefer to place your plant closer to the window, make sure the window is draped with a sheer curtain to block out the direct rays of the sun.